Saryu-class patrol vessel: Design and development

+Construction

 The first ship, INS Saryu was launched on 30 March 2009 in the presence of Chief of the Naval Staff, Admiral Sureesh Mehta.
 INS Saryu was handed over to the Navy on 21 December 2012 and was commissioned on 21 January 2013 at Vasco da Gama, by the Commander-in-Chief of Andaman and Nicobar Command, Air Marshal P K Roy.

 The second ship, INS Sunayna, was handed over to the Indian Navy on 2 September 2013; her first CO was to be Cdr Aftab Ahmed Khan.
 The three remaining ships were delivered subsequently with an interval of six months each.
 INS Sumitra, the fourth and last OPV, was delivered to the Navy by GSL on 16 July 2014.
 Two ships were delivered to Sri Lankan Navy in 2017 and 2018.